Do I have to report an accident?

 If the other party doesn't pay the amount owing within the time specified in the letter of demand or neither they or their insurer respond at all then you can take action in the Civil Courts or where the amount is $25,000 or less in the Queensland Civil and Administrative Tribunal (QCAT).

 The Financial Ombudsman Service may be able to assist you if you have a dispute with another person's insurance company in relation to motor vehicle property damage.
+You should get legal advice before lodging a dispute with the Financial Ombudsman Service (FOS).

 How do I find out the owner's name if I don't know it?